kitchensupport/docs/Product Backlog.md

 1. As a user, I want to create an account
 2. As a user, I want to log into my account
 3. As a user, I want to be able to recover my password if I forget it or it becomes compromised
-4. As a user, I want to input grocery items to my "kitchen/pantry" by scanning barcodes
+4. As a user, I want to input grocery items to my "kitchen/pantry" by typing item names
-5. As a user, I want to input grocery items to my "kitchen/pantry" by typing item names
+4. As a user, I want to input grocery items to my "kitchen/pantry" by scanning barcodes **(if time allows)**
 6. As a user, I want to be able to remove grocery items
 7. As a user, I want to keep track of my current supply of grocery items
 8. As a user, I want to find recipes based on items in my kitchen
-9. As a user, I want to add allergies to limit the recipes I look for
+9. As a user, I want to add allergies to limit the recipes I look for **(if time allows)**
 4. As a user, I want to know the nutritional information about a recipe **(if time allows)**
 5. As a user, I want to be able to save the recipes that I like
 6. As a user, I want to read the recipe easily